sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * DPU: Gracefully restart SONiC on DPU
 #### Trigger
 * Switch: “reboot” command issued on switch console.
-* DPU: “reboot” command issued on DPU console or Switch Software issues GNOI
+* DPU: “reboot” command issued to the DPU or Switch Software issues GNOI
 #### Use case
 * Switch: Fault recovery, Maintenance, debug
-* DPU: Fault recover, Maintenance, debug, Service provisioning
+* DPU: Fault recovery, Maintenance, debug, Service provisioning

 #### Onboarding requirements
 * The DPU must provide additional control-plane and data-plane state information, timestamp, etc to DPU_STATE table as explained in the DPU_STATE schema once booted up.
-* When the DPU reboots itself, should log the reboot cause and update the previous-reboot-cause field in the stateDB
+* When the DPU reboots itself, should log the reboot cause and update the previous-reboot-cause field in the stateDB and persist in on the Switch.
 * The reboot-cause history on the switch should provide a holistic view of the reboot cause of the SmartSwitch host CPU, and the reboot-cause of all the DPUs
 * The DPUs should be uniquely identified and the DPU upon boot may get this ID from the host and identify itself.
 * Implement the required API enhancements and new APIs for DPU management (see details in design section)